3 Cheap Tech Stocks to Buy Right Now

 Monetized video ad impressions more than doubled in the fourth quarter of 2020, and Roku just announced last month that it's buying Nielsen's advertising platform.
 This should boost the company's ability to sell ads and help it tap into the connected-TV ad market, which eMarketer projects will be worth $18.3 billion by 2024 (up from $11.4 billion this year).

 That's why Okta's identity and access management (IAM) services are a no-brainer for many businesses.
-Okta's platform allows users to log in to their accounts safely and helps them retrieve access when they've been locked out, making online account management much easier for IT teams.
+Its platform allows users to log into their accounts safely and helps them retrieve access when they've been locked out, making online account management much easier for IT teams.

 For Okta, the opportunity is huge.
 The company says its total addressable market in IAM is currently $55 billion and will soon reach $80 billion.
 Okta is successfully tapping into this space, with fiscal 2021 (which ended on Jan.
-31) sales increasing 43%, subscription revenue jumping 44%, and the number of customers with annual contracts worth $100,000-plus up by 33% year over year.
+31) sales increasing 43%, subscription revenue jumping 44%, and the number of customers with annual contracts worth $100,000 or more up 33% over the prior year.

-Investors have an opportunity to tap into Okta's recent growth right now, as its share price is down about 2% over the past three months.

 The Trade Desk taps into the massive advertising market